Home > Hidden Collections > Apply for an Award

 Through its support of digitization, this program will enhance the emerging global digital research environment in ways that support new kinds of discovery and learning.
 It will help to ensure that resources held by collecting institutions become thoughtfully integrated with the open Web to contribute to a more complete understanding of human history.
 To promote ethical access, careful preservation, sustainability, and usability, approaches to digitization should be coordinated across institutions and in consultation with stakeholder communities.
 By encouraging authentic partnerships and communication, CLIR expects to help broaden understanding of the challenges and opportunities inherent in digitization work among all people who manage and use rare and unique collections.

-For the purposes of this program, special collections are any kind of rare or unique materials housed in secure, monitored environments and made available to the general public.
-Archives are unique, often unpublished, materials associated with a specific individual, topic, location, or organization that is of historical and/or cultural interest.
+For this program, special collections are any kind of rare or unique materials housed in secure, monitored environments and made available to the general public.
+Archives are unique, often unpublished, materials associated with a specific individual, topic, location, or organization of historical and/or cultural interest.
 The materials may be of any format as long as they are owned and held by an eligible organization.
 The special collections and archives must have been created by or describe peoples of color and other communities and populations whose work, experiences, and perspectives have been insufficiently recognized or attended.

 For the purposes of this program, applicants must convincingly argue that their materials are “hidden” in the sense that they cannot have a meaningful impact on public understanding of people, communities, and populations whose work, experiences, and perspectives have been insufficiently recognized or attended in the past until those materials are digitized, discoverable, and accessible in ethical, respectful, and legal ways.